robson-aleixo/Arquigrafia-Laravel/readme.md

 ## Configuration Tutorial

+First, it is necessary to configurate the ".env.local.php".
+There is example of it, called ".example.env.local.php".
+You need to copy this file and rename to ".env.local.php".
+Inside the file, you will see the necessary information.
+In the comentaries, it is explained the difference when tou wanto to execute with a docker or local.

 - This project uses Docker, follow these steps to build the environment

 > Install Docker, in case you haven't yet.